Seteeri/Particle/README.md

 Moore's Law, data breaches and privacy issues, and finally AR/VR, I believe this presents an opportunity to redefine the computing environment.
 Protoform is not an entirely new idea, but a different attempt to build upon the success and failures of those before.

+There have been numerous implementations and attemps at structured or projectional editors going all the way back to the days of Interlisp-D and to the new projects being crowdfunded.
+However, several issues have yet to be addressed:

+* Integration with existing interfaces (the desktop)
+* Making the GUI homoiconic
+  * For nodal systems, nodes must be able to edit nodes
+  * A step further, the editor must be able to edit itself (able to bootstrap itself)

-The initial inspiration came from the robustness of Emacs, and its strengths and weaknesses.
+The initial inspiration came from Blender and later from the robustness of Emacs, and its strengths and weaknesses.

 [**What if we could take Emacs to another level?**](https://www.google.com/search?q=what+can%27t+emacs+do+site:www.reddit.com)
 * Elisp -> Common Lisp